Extranet

-An extranet is a controlled private network that allows access to partners, vendors and suppliers or an authorized set of customers – normally to a subset of the information accessible from an organization's intranet.
-An extranet is similar to a DMZ in that it provides access to needed services for authorized parties, without granting access to an organization's entire network.
+An extranet is a controlled private computer network that allows communication with business partners, vendors and suppliers or an authorized set of customers.
+It extends intranet to trusted outsiders.
+It provides access to needed services for authorized parties, without granting access to an organization's entire network.

-Historically, the term was occasionally also used in the sense of two organizations sharing their internal networks over a virtual private network (VPN).
+It can be implemented securely, either with dedicated links or as a VPN.

 Enterprise applications

 During the late 1990s and early 2000s, several industries started to use the term 'extranet' to describe centralized repositories of shared data (and supporting applications) made accessible via the web only to authorized members of particular work groups - for example, geographically dispersed, multi-company project teams.
 Some applications are offered on a software as a service (SaaS) basis.